 - 12. The Bill does not outline dedicated funding for promotion activities, which could hinder implementation.
 Although the Bill mentions promoting "the further development of deaf culture," it does not provide specific measures or requirements for cultural promotion. - 13.
-The Bill mentions the continuing educational requirements of deaf children and young people but doesn't detail the specific supports to be provided.
-For example, a consideration about the provision of early years sign language classes is the number of qualified teachers of deaf children (TODs) in Northern Ireland.
-According to a 2024 CRIDE report, there are fewer than 50 qualified teachers of deaf children and over 1600 deaf children in Northern Ireland schools. - 14.
+Clause 2 of the Bill mentions that DfC must ensure the availability of ISL or BSL classes for deaf children up to the age of 19.
+Clause 10 mandates for a DfC-led accreditation scheme for BSL or ISL teachers and interpreters through regulations made by negative resolution of the Assembly.
+While DfC is not directly responsible for the provision of qualified Teachers of Deaf children in schools, Members may wish to ask officials to specify what supports the DfC-led cross Departmental Sign Language Partnership Group has planned and modelled for the future provision of learning for deaf children.
+For example, recent CRIDE research has reported that there has been a 38% decrease in Teachers of Deaf children between 2011 and 2024 and almost a quarter of the 46.8 FTE Teachers of the over 1600 Deaf children in Northern Ireland are qualified teachers without the mandatory training. - 14.
 The reliance on negative resolution allows for changes to be made to the list of "prescribed organisations" without a full legislative review.
 This could lead to inconsistencies in how different public bodies implement their duties under the Act, potentially disadvantaging some BSL and ISL users. - 15.
 The Bill mandates the Department for Communities to publish 5-yearly reports but does not specify metrics to be used to assess the impact of the legislation.